BasicVariable/Island-Utilities-DOCS-/README.md

 > "proxies"
 The proxies the bot will use (rotating ip proxies are preferred)

-> "static_offer_values"
+> "offer_values"
-The prefered values of items that will be used in the outbound checker and auto-config (if enabled)
+Allows you to set what certain items specifically get (at the minimum), the format is "itemid":opitgets

 > "send"
 The types of trades you'd like the configured bot to send